In This Section

 To see a physician

-Clothing that allows you to expose the area you want to be examined, your insurance card, and your pre-registration paperwork.
+Clothing that allows you to expose the area you want to be examined, your insurance card, and a list of all your current medications.

 To see a physical therapist

-Comfortable workout clothing that allows you to expose the area you want to be examined, your insurance card, and your pre-registration paperwork.
+Comfortable workout clothing that allows you to expose the area you want to be examined and your insurance card.

 To have an MRI